LeeYuan2025/intent-consistency-eval/README.md

 The MRT uses short dialogue snippets and controlled prompt variations.
 No optimization objective or behavioral control is introduced.

+To run the MRT, see examples in the included script/notebook and adjust only minimal configuration parameters; no external dependencies are required.

 ## Scope and Limitations

 - Evaluation and analysis only